Yuzuk1Shimotsuki/Emergency-Shutdown-NT/README.md

 > [!NOTE]
-> The souce code is based on the original C++ code from https://www.codeproject.com/Articles/34194/Performing-emergency-shutdowns
+> The souce code is based on the original C++ code from an old article.
+You can head over to the [Reference](https://github.com/Yuzuk1Shimotsuki/Emergency-Shutdown-NT?tab=readme-ov-file#reference) section for more details.

 ## Background